undermad/diet-generator-api/README.md

 ### BMRCalculator

-The `BMRCalculator` is the interface that has one method calculate and return `BaseMetabolicRate` object.
-This method take one parameter
-`BMRAttributes`, and is implemented by `MifflinStJeorCalculator`.
-Other equation also may be implemented using `BMRCalculator` interface.
+The `BMRCalculator` is an interface with a single method, calculate, which returns a `BaseMetabolicRate` object.
+This method takes one parameter, `BMRAttributes`, and is implemented by the `MifflinStJeorCalculator`.
+Other equations can also be implemented using the `BMRCalculator` interface.

 ![BMRCalculator Code screenshot](/screenshots/bmrcalculator_code_ss.png)